 In the case of Marbury v.
 Madison, Chief Justice Marshall of the Supreme Court said clearly that “a law repugnant to the Constitution is void, and courts, as well as other departments (including law enforcement), are bound by that instrument.”
 This means that if a law infringes upon, goes against, is in conflict with, or is incompatible with the Bill of Rights, it is not valid or legally binding.
 This also means that there numerous laws on the books that are completely unconstitutional because they are incompatible with our unalienable rights.

-An example here might be just about any gun law or any stop and search law.
+An example here might be just about any gun law or any stop-and-search law.
 But this brings the question of purpose up once again.
 If law enforcement has sworn an oath to uphold the Constitution, then how can they, or why would they, enforce so many unconstitutional laws?
 Is it because they are unaware of this ruling?
 Are they unaware of what unconstitutional means?
 Are they unaware of what the Constitution says?
 Are they willfully complicit?

 6. Cops Don’t Always Know the Law

 How could they?
 There are literally more laws on the books than the Library of Congress can even count.
 So how is law enforcement expected to enforce so many laws?
-They do it selectively and/or rely on low-hanging fruit.
+They do it selectively and rely on low-hanging fruit.
 This tends to come in the form of traffic stops – which generate funds for the jurisdiction.
 Oddly enough, the Supreme Court has ruled that police stops are legal when the officer has a “reasonable suspicion” that a law is being broken—even if that law doesn’t exist.

-While I could debate the Constitutionality of seat-belt laws, I won’t since I have other articles that do.
+While I could debate the Constitutionality of seatbelt laws, I won’t since I have other articles that do.
 So how are people getting accused of not following a law that they clearly are?
-In one such case, the lady being cited said she had footage of her following the law and the cop ignored her and walked away.
+In one such case, the lady being cited said she had footage of her following the law, and the cop ignored her and walked away.
 Of course, some videos show the cop not providing a reason for the stop at all.

 The point is that good cops rely on the Constitution as their guide.
-Bad cops simply do not.
+Bad cops do not.
 If they did, they wouldn’t write citations for the majority of laws they are attempting to enforce.
 It really is that simple.
 That being said, it is important to note that it is the citizen’s responsibility to change unjust laws.
 This requires participation, collaboration, and proper representation.
 However, a cop can adhere to the oath regardless.
-It’s really all about the “Right Thing” versus the “Right Way.”
+It’s all about the “Right Thing” versus the “Right Way.”

 7. Individuals Have the Right to Resist Infringements